-It’s interesting to see how a search engine might try to calculate relevance of search results.
+It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 A recently granted Yahoo patent investigates an approach that might help it identify how relevant the results it displays to searchers might actually be, and how likely those results are to show a variety of results when a searcher uses a query term that might cover a range of topics.

-Before presenting their automated approach for checking relevance and variety, the patent tells us about some of the limitations it sees in using manual review or click data for determining how relevant results might be.
+Before presenting their automated approach for checking relevance and variety, the patent tells us about some of the limitations it sees in using manual reviews or clicks data for determining how relevant results might be.

 One option for checking on the relevancy of search results would be to manually screen results for each query.
 That might be pretty time consuming, involve the possibility of human error, and doesn’t seem like it would even begin to cover all of the queries that are conducted on the web.